AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 ---
-description: This page addresses the message format and the profile transformation in data exported from Adobe Experience Platform to destinations.
+description: Experience Platform Destination SDK uses Pebble templates to allow you to transform and filter the data exported out of Experience Platform to your destination into the format you need.
-title: Message format
+title: Supported transformation functions in Destination SDK
 ---
 # Supported transformation functions in Destination SDK

 ## Overview {#overview}

-Experience Platform Destination SDK uses [Pebble templates](https://pebbletemplates.io/) to allow you to transform and filter the data exported out of Experience Platform to your destination into the format you need.
+Experience Platform Destination SDK uses [[!DNL Pebble] templates](https://pebbletemplates.io/) to allow you to transform and filter the data exported out of Experience Platform to your destination into the format you need.

-The Experience Platform Pebble implementation has a couple of changes to the out-of-the box version provided by Pebble.
-Also, in addition to the out-of-the-box functions provided by Pebble, Adobe has created some additional functions that you can use with Destination SDK.
+The Experience Platform [!DNL Pebble] implementation has a couple of changes to the out-of-the box version provided by [!DNL Pebble].
+Also, in addition to the out-of-the-box functions provided by [!DNL Pebble], Adobe has created some additional functions that you can use with Destination SDK.

 ## Prerequisites

 To understand the concepts and functions in this reference page, read the [Message format](/help/destinations/destination-sdk/message-format.md) document first.
-You need to understand the [structure of profiles](/help/destinations/destination-sdk/message-format.md#profile-structure) in Experience Platform before you can use Pebble templates to transform and filter exported data.
+You need to understand the [structure of a profile](/help/destinations/destination-sdk/message-format.md#profile-structure) in Experience Platform before you can use [!DNL Pebble] templates to transform and filter exported data.

 Before you advance to the functions documented below, review templating examples in the section [Using a templating language for the identity, attributes, and segment membership transformations](/help/destinations/destination-sdk/message-format.md#using-templating).
 The examples in there start off very simple and increase in complexity.

-## Supported Pebble functions {#supported-functions}
+## Supported [!DNL Pebble] functions {#supported-functions}

-From the Pebble tags section, Destination SDK only supports:
+From the [!DNL Pebble] tags section, Destination SDK only supports:
 * [filter](https://pebbletemplates.io/wiki/tag/filter/)
 * [for](https://pebbletemplates.io/wiki/tag/for/)
 * [if](https://pebbletemplates.io/wiki/tag/if/)
 * [set](https://pebbletemplates.io/wiki/tag/set/)

-From the Pebble filter section, Destination SDK supports `date` (shown in detail in an example further below), ADD OTHER SUPPORTED FUNCTIONS
+From the [!DNL Pebble] filter section, Destination SDK supports `date` (shown in detail in an example further below), ADD OTHER SUPPORTED FUNCTIONS

-From the Pebble functions section, Adobe does *not* support the [range](https://pebbletemplates.io/wiki/function/range/) function.
+From the [!DNL Pebble] functions section, Adobe does *not* support the [range](https://pebbletemplates.io/wiki/function/range/) function.

 ## Example of how the `date` function is used {#date-function}

-To exemplify how Pebble functions are used in Destination SDK, see below how the date function is used.
+To exemplify how [!DNL Pebble] functions are used in Destination SDK, see below how the date function is used.

 ### Use case {#use-case}